 News and Events

-We are pleased to once again offer this free workshop, Fostering Resilience in Grieving Children, to all of Circle of Hope members, friends and family on November 17th from 6:30 PM - 8:00 PM (Pizza Dinner at 6:15 PM).
+We are pleased to once again offer this free workshop, "Supporting Children, Teens, and Adults Coping with Loss" on April 25th from 6:30 PM - 8:00 PM (Pizza Dinner at 6:15 PM).
 Suggested Donation at the Door: $20

 On January 17th a room dedication was held at Imagine in honor and memory of Keith Hertell II who died in a car accident in 1997 at the age of 25.
 Keith's father, Keith Hertell, made a very generous gift to Imagine to name the child loss support group room, Keith's Room.
 The funding provides support for the over 320 children and parents currently attending Imagine on five different Nights of Support.

 Imagine is pleased to report it received a $10,000 grant from the Schumann Fund for New Jersey to support “Imagine Newark,” a new free children’s grief support center opening in the South Ward of Newark in March.